New XDA Home Page, HP Touchpad Lollipop – XDA TV

 XDA Recognized Contributor mpgrimm2 released the mod here to XDA.
 Be warned, it’s a tough one.
 As mpgrimm2 explains:

 This is a difficult modification that requires you to completely disassemble Touchpad (correct tools a plus), cut and dremel out excess material from the back cover (risk of permanent damage) and display frame.
-You also need to
+You also need to have some soldering equipment plus skill with very small circuit boards/traces (if you want more than a full size power port) and loads of patience (this took several hours over 4-6 separate days).

 For all the mobile gaming enthusiasts out there, the Sony Ericsson Xperia Play is the perfect combination of a handheld gaming console and an Android phone.
 With its touchpads and Playstation buttons, playing games on the device is a PSP-like experience.
 But what happens when you flash a custom ROM like CyanogenMod 9 or 9.1 and find yourself stuck with malfunctioning touchpads and the O button?
 XDA Forum Member santiis2010 found himself in a similar situation and discovered a very simple solution to it.